You Asked, We Answered

 The Auger Monster® is one of our more robust and affordable wastewater screens.
 This Monster has been dubbed our triple threat as it combines three of JWC’s proven technologies – a grinder, a finescreen and a compactor.
 The Auger Monster helps treatment plants run more efficiently and makes life easier for operators and managers by pre-conditioning, screening, removing, and compacting trash and unwanted solids from the waste stream.
 The cleaner, more compact discharge keeps odors to a minimum and lowers disposal costs by minimizing the amount of retained moisture and fecal material sent to the landfill.
-With the Auger Monster, wastewater screening couldn’t get any easier—it’s the only solutions that’s all-in-one!
+With the Auger Monster, wastewater screening couldn’t get any easier—it’s the only solution that’s all-in-one!

 First, a powerful Muffin Monster® or Channel Monster® grinder pre-conditions the wastewater solids by shredding them into a manageable size that increases surface area, thus preparing the solids for cleaning and removal.
 The solids are then captured by a perforated screening trough and removed by a rotating auger.
 As solids are removed, dual spray bars clean off fecal material, returning it to the waste stream.
 Lastly, the auger then conveys the cleaned solids to the discharge point where the integrated compactor section (optional) squeezes out additional water before discharging the cleaned and dried material into a dumpster.

 Q: Does the auger “need” to have a grinder in front?